-Chipotle peppers (not shown above) start out as jalapeño peppers and are then smoked and dried to perfection.
 The recipe calls for chipotle peppers in adobo sauce which adds a depth of flavor to the dish.
 The adobo sauce is a rich reddish-brown sauce with an earthy flavor and is mildly spicy.
 If you want a little more heat and smokiness, add a few extra chipotle peppers from the can and one or two extra tablespoons of the sauce.

 Add Some Spice to Your Life!

 Cumin powder has a warm, earthy and toasty taste that works wonderfully with this dish.
 It’s often found in chili, soups, marinades, and many Mexican and Mediterranean recipes.
-One note to remember is that once cumin is ground it gradually loses its flavor, so you will want to replace often.
+One note to remember is that once cumin is ground it gradually loses its flavor, so you will want to replace it often.

-As its name suggests, smoked paprika, which by the way is one of my all-time favorite spices, adds a smoky flavor to any dish it is combined with.
+As its name suggests, smoked paprika, which by the way is one of my all-time favorite spices, adds a smoky flavor to any dish it’s combined with.
 It also contributes a gorgeous red hue to the sauce.
 In my opinion, this is the one ingredient that enhances the flavor of this recipe the most.